makehumancommunity/makehuman-static-website/content/MPFB/downloads.md

 Note that in order to get the most out of MPFB2, you will probably also want to download a few [Asset Packs]({{< relref "../../Assets/AssetPacks" >}})

+## IMPORTANT: Blender 4

+Note that there are two different zips you can choose between.
+One is for blender 3.6 and older, and one is for blender 4.

+The blender 4 specific build is named "mpfb2-blender4-*.zip".
+The build for blender 3.6 is named "mpfb2-*.zip", ie without "blender4" in the filename.

 ## Primary mirror

 This is where you can usually download MPFB2.